AshEunoia/eunoia-english-orthorgraphy/README.md

 TODO: The diphthong version of vowels is currently broken.

 Note: A diphthong is 2 vowels letters combined to make 1 vowel sound.

-### Comparisons with English

-There are 22 consonant letters, 7 vowel letters, and 20 vowel diphthongs, and 42 sounds that are explicitly represented.

-In normal English there are just as many sounds, depending on the dialect, but they are ***not*** explicitly represented.
-In fact there are a significant number sounds that don't have characters at all, including 15 of the 20 vowels, such as /ə/, the most common vowel in English.

-The normal English alphabet has 48 letters, including capitals, but not including letters that have diacritics such as 'cliché'.
-EEO has 33 symbols, counting the primary vowels and diacritics separately, 15 less letters than normal English.

-Vowel diphthongs in EEO overall increases the number of letters that need to be written, but diacritics reduces the total number of letters.

-With respect to typing, diacritics may requires more keystrokes than normal English.

 ## Table of vowels